WinVector/Examples/linear_regression_w_zeros/lm2d_adjust.md

 | gam             | Full GAM model       | 0.3574985 |  0.0658623 |
 | tobit           | Full Tobit model     | 0.2280260 | -0.0072236 |

-Model RMSE and bias on training data
+Model RMSE and bias on holdout data

 We get similar results.
 Let’s plot some slices to get an idea of what’s happening.